tiagof21/imunex-browser/README.md

 `Imunex Browser` is free for personal use.
 It is not an open source project.

 `Imunex Browser` is not designed for developers/sysops due to it's default security concept, missing tools like Inspect/DevTools.
+For Developers I'd recommend using [Aloha Browser] or [Chromium Canary] or you can keep using your favorite one.

 <div align="center">
 <img src="images/ImunexBrowser_Installer_macOS.png" alt="Imunex Browser Installer for macOS" width="720px"/>